P-mir/markov-processes/README.md

-% Solving a variation the snake and ladder game with dynamic programming
+%Solving a variation of the snake and ladder game with dynamic programming

 In this variation, the player is given the possibility to choose between 3 dices at each turn, and can therefore develop a strategy to win the game (see projectMDP01English.pdf for details)